 Q: Today is April the 25th 2003.
-Bill, let's talk a little bit about - you said you wanted to talk about, particularly the work of a consulate and all, about the value of field trips.
+Bill, let's talk a little bit about -- you said you wanted to talk about, particularly the work of a consulate and all, about the value of field trips.

-MILLER: There is some present day relevance to the pro-consuls that are in place in Afghanistan, or are being put in place in Iraq.
+MILLER: There is little present day relevance to the pro-consuls that are in place in Afghanistan, or are being put in place in Iraq.
+The context in Iraq and Afghanistan is war, destructive invasion, occupation and struggles for power among contending sectarian groups.
+New entities are being created there.
 Isfahan was not a primitive place.
-It was a highly cultured city with a thousand-year history or more and a population that knew that history and behaved in customary ways that were reflective of a highly civilized society.
-What I mean by that is that the daily courtesies of life were highly stylized.
-Greetings were expected and formalized, whether on the street or in arranged or formal meetings - passing by on the street with strangers, comment on the weather.
+Indeed, Iran was not remotely in the rending turmoil we have seen in Iraq.
+Isfahan was a highly cultured city with a thousand-year history or more and a population of long standing that knew that history and behaved in customary ways that were reflective of a highly civilized society.
+What I mean by that is that the daily courtesies of life were highly stylized; greetings were expected and formalized, whether on the street or in arranged or formal meetings -- passing by on the street with strangers, comment on the weather.
 The discussion of everyday events was carefully considered through formulaic language, which, when fully understood, wasn't simply a matter of rote, but could subtly convey very accurate and direct feelings.